Strong Interest Inventory – for career ideas that match interests

 - Choose which report from the list above

 - Make payment via paypal or using the worldpay secured server.
-You will promptly receive an e-mail with a link to the assessment and full instructions, including user name and password.
+You will receive an e-mail with details to take the assessment.
+This is done by a real person so does not happen immediately.

 - You complete the assessment on line in the comfort of your own home.
 Take 20-40 minutes to answer the questions.
 It’s that simple!

 - Your interests are compared to thousands of individuals who report being happy and successful in their jobs.
 All reports are personalised to reflect responses to the 291 item strong interest inventory assessment.
 The report paints a clear picture of how your specific interests and learning, leadership and risk taking styles link to various jobs, work settings and career fields.